RL0306/algorithms/src/main/java/org/example/oddmanout/answer.md

 Consider a run of the algorithm with input values.
 We prove one thing:

-1. If the algorithm returns, the answer is correct.
-    - For part 1, if the algorithm returns `key.getKey()`, we know that we found a value which does not have a matching pair and therefore came by itself.
-Hence, the result is correct as for it to have a pair, it would need a value of 2.
-    - We range over the entire entry set till we find a valid result with a value of 1

-**Conclusion:**
-In this algorithm, we will always get a return result, therefore meaning this algorithm is correct.
+Initially the map is empty, during each iteration of the loop we store the frequencies of each number we come across.
+After doing so we then loop through the map till we come across a key that has a value of 1 indicating that it only appeared one in the input array since we iterated through the entire input.